pivotal/docs-tas-adapter/overview.md

 ![Application Service Adapter architecture diagram with user flows](images/architecture.png)

 Application Service Adapter is distributed as a [Carvel package](https://carvel.dev/) for platform teams to configure and install to a Kubernetes cluster with the Tanzu CLI tool.
-Application developers log in to their Application Service Adapter installation with credentials for the underlying Kubernetes cluster, but then use the cf CLI and CAPI to push apps and to map routes to them.
+The key user personas of Application Service Adapter remain the same as the user personas of Tanzu Application Serivce: the Platform Operator and the App Developer.

 Platform teams create Cloud Foundry orgs and spaces in the installation, which the Application Service Adapter backs with separate Kubernetes namespaces.
 Application developers then use these orgs and spaces to organize their apps as they do today with TAS for VMs.

+Application developers log in to their Application Service Adapter installation with credentials for the underlying Kubernetes cluster, but then use the cf CLI and CAPI to push apps and to map routes to them.

 Application Service Adapter integrates with an existing installation of [Tanzu Build Service](https://tanzu.vmware.com/build-service) component of Tanzu Application Platform to build container images for app code deployed to the platform.
 It also integrates with [Contour](https://projectcontour.io/) to realize ingress routes to running apps.